xubin0/SC1015_FDDB_Team4/README.md

 There were 2 type of Model, Regression Model and Classification Model GridSearchCV is used to find the best Hyper-Parameter

 # Evaluation Metrics:
 For the regression model, we looked at MSE and Explained Variance.
-For the Classification Model, we look at accuracy.
+For the Classification Model, we looked at accuracy.

-#Conclusion:
+# Conclusion:
 Regression models provide numerical predictions while Classification Models provide categorical predictions.
 For users looking for a rough range, the Random forest model can be used as it has higher accuracy than the decision tree model.
 For users looking for a numerical prediction, the linear regression model with log transformation can be used as it has highest explained variance

 # Contributions: